Baisi, Bihar: Education

-There are hundreds of students coming from near by villages to take primary education.
+There are hundreds of students coming from nearby villages for primary education.

-And there is a Baisi degree college from where now students can complete his/her graduation degree.And there is also a Government secondary school for girls which is popularly known as "Project Girls School" which provides very good education.
+There is a Baisi degree college where students can complete their graduation degree.
+There is also a Government secondary school for girls, popularly known as "Project Girls School", which provides education for girls.

 Location

 passes through Baisi.
-The nearest airport is Bagdogra Airport. and are the nearest railway stations.
+The nearest airport is Purnea Airport.
+Bagdogra Airport is the second nearest airport. and are the nearest railway stations.
 SH 99 connects Baisi with the nearby towns of Rauta and Amour.
 This city is nearby to the hill station like Darjeeling and siliguri.
 It is famous for delicacies like samosa and eemarti.